 You might as well throw some dog pool toys into the mix, and there are tons of options available to you.

+Or, opt for the fun and interactive Kurgo floating skipping stones*.
 If water features are more of your thing, then look for fountains, sprayers, and other accessories that will keep your canine active and loving his pool.

-In Ground Dog Pool
+In Ground Dog Pools